Pingeet/Pingeet/README.md

 #PINGEET
-The first social network for the penguins!
+The first social network for penguins!